 Mark Newton, 42, was sentenced to 40 years in federal prison last week by U.S. District Court Judge Sarah Evans Barker.
 Authorities say Newton and his partner, Peter Truong, 36, paid a Russian woman $8,000 to give birth to a boy they said was conceived using artificial insemination with Newton’s sperm.
 The men began sexually abusing the boy before he was two weeks old, recording the acts on video they shared online with other pedophiles.

-For her part, Gorham professes to be “shocked and disgusted … revolted” to learn the truth about Truong and Newton, but says that in 2010, “I felt no sense anything was wrong.
+For her part, Gorman professes to be “shocked and disgusted … revolted” to learn the truth about Truong and Newton, but says that in 2010, “I felt no sense anything was wrong.
 For all intents and purposes this appeared to be a loving family and a loving household.”

 Maybe if the New York Times had not so successfully suppressed the facts about the Ukrainian terror-famine, Walter Duranty would have said the same thing when the truth about Stalin was revealed.
-Yet there is no evidence Gorham deliberately covered up for Newton and Truong because she sympathized with pedophiles, whereas Duranty’s Communist sympathies were quite obvious.
-Still, it’s possible Gorham will merit consideration for the 2013 Duranty Prize for Journalistic Mendacity.
+Yet there is no evidence Gorman deliberately covered up for Newton and Truong because she sympathized with pedophiles, whereas Duranty’s Communist sympathies were quite obvious.
+Still, it’s possible Gorman will merit consideration for the 2013 Duranty Prize for Journalistic Mendacity.

 Perhaps not coincidentally, while Truong and Newton’s crimes were reported by the Indianapolis Star, the New York Daily News and the Sydney Morning Herald, the New York Times appears uninterested in covering the atrocities committed by the Boy Lovers Network.
 However, the Times did find space today to publish yet another article on sex abuse by Catholic priests.
 It’s a good thing Newton and Truong weren’t Catholic — otherwise their crimes might be what editors of the New York Times considers an actual scandal.